stromseng/effective-progress/README.md

 - `writeStderr(text)`
 - `withRawInputCapture(effect)`

-You can provide a mock in tests instead of monkeypatching global process streams:
+You can provide a mock if you want to alter the behavior of terminal detection or if you want to capture the output for testing:

 ```ts
 import { Effect } from "effect";